Amonnium/Apple-Intelligence/README.md

 ![image](https://github.com/Amonnium/Apple-Intelligence/assets/158088433/7f824ed6-a839-426c-8a07-414b5b80b7d3)

 I respect Apple, and this has nothing to do with the actual model.
 It's just a simulation.
-The Apple website is apple.com.
+The Apple's website is apple.com.

 ![image](https://github.com/Amonnium/Apple-Intelligence/assets/158088433/e23d9adc-c7b6-4a4f-83e3-bc49413551d8)